How to Grow Moss

 1. Make the Slurry

-In a blender, combine 2 cups of buttermilk or plain yogurt with 1 to 1 1/2 cups of chopped moss, fresh or dried.
-If your blender mixture is too thick to easily spread, add a small amount of water.
-If it’s too thin, add more moss.
-Allow the mixture to sit for a day or two at room temperature to create spores.
+Use a blender to mix 2 cups of buttermilk or plain yogurt with 1 to 1 1/2 cups of chopped moss, fresh or dried.
+Add a small amount of water if the mixture is too thick and won't spread easily.
+Add more moss if it’s too thin.
+Allow the mixture to sit at room temperature for a day or two to create spores.

 Blender filled with mixture of buttermilk and moss to make slurry